 He is coordinator of the Master of Energy Systems degree, and is the University of Melbourne's Energy Cluster Representative for the Australia-Indonesia Centre. (see: http://www.eng.unimelb.edu.au/study/degrees/master-energy-systems/overview#nav ; http://australiaindonesiacentre.org/ )

-Dr. Gordon has published 18 peer-reviewed journal papers with over 440 citations and an h-Index of 12 (Scopus 2016).
-Recognition for his research output includes an award for Most Distinguished Paper on Diagnostics in the 32nd International Symposium on Combustion, and an award for Outstanding ANZ Section Paper at the 5th Asia-Pacific Conference on Combustion.
+Dr. Gordon has published 21 peer-reviewed journal papers with over 680 citations and an h-Index of 15 (Scopus 2018).
+Recognition for his research output includes an award for Most Distinguished Paper on Diagnostics in the 32nd International Symposium on Combustion, Best Student Paper at the 2015 Australian Combustion Symposium, Outstanding ANZ Section Paper at the 5th Asia-Pacific Conference on Combustion.
 He has a patent on a novel combustor concept for GT engines, and has given invited plenary presentations on High Repetition Rate Laser Diagnostics at the 2011 AIAA meeting and the 2011 Gordon Research Conference on Laser Diagnostics.